 - Children love to climb.
 We have a small play area for just such activities, and therefore cannot allow children to climb on fences, barriers, and other property.

-- If your school has booked a hands-on animal encounter workshop, then please make sure all of the children who touch an animals wash their hands afterward.
+- If the visit includes any hands-on animal encounters, then please make sure all of the children who touch an animals wash their hands afterward.
 Our Education Team will point out hand washing stations.

 - We have some fantastic signs at Crocodiles of the World, and these include some that are there for your safety.
 Please take note of our safety sign posts, and most of all….